K4lig/Honeypot/README.md

 # Honeypot Cowrie + SIEM Wazuh en GCP

 # Objective:
-Set up a “decoy” (a vulnerable server) on AWS, send its logs to a SIEM, and create an alert when someone attempts to attack it.
+Set up a “decoy” (a vulnerable server) on GCP, send its logs to a SIEM, and create an alert when someone attempts to attack it.

-# AWS TOOLS
+# GOOGLE CLOUD PLATFORM TOOLS
 •	**EC2**: To launch a VM.

 •	**VPC (Virtual Private Cloud)**: To create your network.